dacarlin/protein-transformers/README.md

   output by the language model during training.
 To do this, I use ESMFold (either via `curl` or local install).
-ESMFold will rapidly (a second or two) fold small proteins like those in the HypF example dataset so you can easily keep track of the folding progress as the model trains
+ESMFold will rapidly (a second or two) fold small proteins like those in the AcyP example dataset so you can easily keep track of the folding progress as the model trains